LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/enable-a-user.md

 * The user didn’t log in for 90 days or more
 * The user got locked out after attempting password reset too many times
-* The user got locked out after attempting password reset too many times

 {: .notice}
 Only users with administrator permissions can enable another user.
+Admin users can also reset other users’ passwords.

 To enable a disabled user, follow these steps: